att/netarbiter/sds/ceph-docker/examples/helm/README.md

 #   The status is not "RUNNING", then see [2].
 kubectl get pods -n ceph

-# To enter the ceph-mon pod
+# To enter the ceph-mon pod and check ceph health status
 ./kshell ceph-mon-0 ceph

-# To check ceph health status
 root@yourhostname:/# ceph -s
 ```